On this page

 The asthma in education and care procedure (under development) will describe how education and care services manage asthma.

-The Department for Education supports the use of the Asthma Australia Asthma Care Plan for education and care services to provide instructions for the individual management of asthma.
+The Department for Education supports the use of the Asthma Australia Asthma Care Plan for education and care services (PDF 70KB) to provide instructions for the individual management of asthma.
 These are completed by a treating health professional.

 Health support agreement